 To apply for a research position, please download the following application and email it to the professor with whom you are interested in working: download here!
 In addition, you can schedule an appointment with the Biology Department's Undergraduate Research Advisor, Dr. Amy Wiles (email@example.com), to help you through the process.

 The National Science Foundation provides financial support for students to work with scientists based at external universities.
 REUs provide an excellent opportunity for young scholars to assist in cutting-edge research and gain exposure to ideas that may form the basis of post-graduate training.
 Interested students should contact potential host universities directly for more information.
 Click here for more information on REUs, as well as a searchable database of colleges and universities supported by this program.

 If you can't find a research position immediately, you have several options available to you.
 You can enroll in a course where undergraduate research projects are an active focus.
-You can also apply for research positions in the medical school, or other institutions during the summer break.
-Make sure that your grades are kept relatively high, as most professors will prefer you focus on your courses, if your GPA is below 3.0.
+You can also apply for research positions in the Medical School, or other institutions during the summer break.
+Make sure that your grades are kept relatively high, because most professors will prefer you focus on your courses if your GPA is below 3.0.
 Lastly, show some initiative.
 If you are interested in a particular topic, read the primary literature on the subject, and design an experimental plan.
 Volunteer in a prospective lab to wash dishes, make media, or sit in on laboratory meetings.
 You just might be able to find a professor willing to take a chance on you with space and time to work in their laboratory, if you demonstrate how important a research experience is to you.